david-paulus-saad/david-paulus-saad.github.io/_posts/2023-07-04-semantic-release.md

 In conclusion, semantic-release is a powerful tool for managing releases in a software project.
 By enforcing semantic commits, automating release and publishing, sharing releases with your team, tracking issues using monitoring tools, and handling releases in a monorepo, you can streamline your release process and ensure that your software is always up-to-date.

-Sure, here are the references and resources in Jekyll's conventions:

----

 ## References and Resources